apptek/ArabicDiacritizationInterspeech2023/README.md

 - It includes config files used in [RETURNN](https://github.com/rwth-i6/returnn) for our experiments.
 See RETURNN dependencies.

 ## Steps
+To process the data, we apply [Moses tokenizer](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl), and normalize Arabic numbers and punctuation to Latin form.

 To create hdf files for your training/dev sets with 50% masking_factor, run: